stdcout42/nao-move/docs/raw_logbook.md

 - Voice recognition complete
 - Gesture recognition complete
 In summary, so far, all communcation is working (voice, gesture, coordination).
 The actual response to this feedback has not been implemented yet.

+## April 25th
+Today's goals:
+- Refractor code - make it more modular, as right now the gesture publisher has 500 locs
+- Implement saving, replaying of gestures on command (voice)
+- Implement feedback tuning